-Filtration application in HLPs and more generally with mine residues may be among the most challenging filtration applications.
-First the high seepage forces and suspended particles that must be filtered can lead to a particular clogging.
-Second leachate is typically a high loaded solution and mineralization can lead to chemical clogging (Faure, 2004; Fourie et al. 2010; Legge et al. 2009).
-Although likely clogging problem would also occur with mineral drainage systems (such as gravels; Giroud, 1996).
-In order to check if DTPG are able to fulfil the function of drainage layer in heap leach pads, long-term hydraulic properties, soil retention and chemical resistance must to be evaluated.
+Filtration applications in HLPs and more generally with mine residues may be among the most challenging filtration applications.
+First, the high seepage forces and suspended particles that must be filtered can lead to clogging.
+Second, leachate is typically a highly loaded solution and mineralization can lead to chemical clogging (Faure, 2004; Fourie et al., 2010; Legge et al., 2009).
+Although it is likely that a clogging problem would also occur with mineral drainage systems (such as gravels, see Giroud, 1996).
+In order to check if DTPG are able to fulfil the function of a drainage layer in HLPs, long-term hydraulic properties, soil retention, and chemical resistance must be evaluated.
 Results of experimental studies aiming at checking theses points are presented in the following sections.